Not all CV advice is good CV advice

 Stick to one page, no matter what

 A two-page CV is considered the appropriate length for most professionals.
 Make sure the first page captures the recruiter's interest and encourages them to read more.
-This should then be followed up with the relevant experience applicable to the position to help enforce your attributes.
-Writing with this structure in mind will help build a compelling CV.
+This should then be followed up with the relevant experience applicable to the position, to help enforce your attributes.
+Writing with this structure in mind will help to build a compelling CV.

 List every responsibility you've ever held